manjufy/nodejs-backend-starter/Readme.md

 #### Success Criteria

-1. A pull request for each of the refactors above with:
+1. A pull request against `master` of your fork for each of the refactors above with:
     1. Code changes
     2. Tests